 We Need to Talk About Kevin by Lionel Shriver

 Why I loved it: I love to be disturbed and this was one of the most disturbing books I've ever read.
 Maybe the most disturbing.
 I read it while pregnant with my son, which really amped the creep factor up.
-Kudos to Shriver for pulling off a character who hates her own son (even when the poor guy was in utero) but is still somehow relatable.
+Kudos to Shriver for pulling off a character who hates her own son (even when the guy was in utero) but is still somehow relatable.

 Behind Her Eyes by Sarah Pinborough